spacetelescope/jwst/docs/jwst/associations/level3_asn_technical.rst

     coronagraphic and AMI calibration.

 exposerr *optional*
-  If there was some issue the occured on the observatory that may have affected this exposure, that condition is listed here.
+  If there was some issue the occurred on the observatory that may have affected this exposure, that condition is listed here.
 Otherwise the value is ``null``